Ryugyong Hotel: Beginning

 The plan for a large hotel was reportedly a Cold War response to the completion of the world's then-tallest hotel, the Westin Stamford Hotel in Singapore, in 1986 by the South Korean company SsangYong Group.
 North Korean leadership envisioned the project as a channel for Western investors to step into the marketplace.
 A firm, The Ryugyong Hotel Investment and Management, was established to attract a hoped-for $230 million in foreign investment.
 A representative for the North Korean government promised relaxed oversight, allowing "foreign investors [to] operate casinos, nightclubs or Japanese lounges".
 North Korean construction firm Baikdoosan Architects & Engineers (also known as Baekdu Mountain Architects and Engineers) began construction on a pyramid‑shaped hotel in 1987.

 The hotel was originally scheduled to be opened to the public in 1992 for the 80th birthday of Kim, but problems with building methods and materials delayed completion.
 Had it opened on schedule, it would have surpassed the Westin Stamford to become the world's tallest hotel, and would have been the seventh-tallest building in the world.
-It would've also become the tallest building in the Korean Peninsula, surpassing the 63 Building which was built in 1985.
+It would have also become the tallest building in the Korean Peninsula, surpassing the 63 Building which was built in 1985.
 Instead it became the world's tallest abandoned building.